An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Results

 When the computational workloads dominate the benchmarks with control-free, non-nested loops, both SATMapIt and Marionette achieve performance comparable to our method, as the runtime reconfiguration overhead becomes negligible.
 This is shown in benchmarks such as \texttt{gsm} and \texttt{sha}.
 However, both SatMapIt and Marionette experience significant reconfiguration overhead for nested loops.
-For example, a \texttt{conv3d} application with an input tensor of dimensions $D \times H \times W$ (depth × height × width) and a kernel of dimensions $d \times h \times w$ would require reconfiguration $D \times H \times W \times d \times h$ times--the number of branches to execute the innermost loop over the kernel width $w$.
+For example, a \texttt{conv3d} application with an input tensor of dimensions $D \times H \times W$ (depth × height × width) and a kernel of dimensions $d \times h \times w$ would require reconfiguration $D \times H \times W \times d \times h$ times, the number of branches to execute the innermost loop over the width of the kernel $w$.
 Even if the reconfiguration time is optimized to take only a few clock cycles, the large number of reconfigurations still introduces a substantial overhead.
 For \texttt{conv2d} and \texttt{conv3d}, the computation time is faster for Marionette and SatMapIt than for our approach, as in these methods, no live-in / live-out values must be maintained across basic blocks.
-Nonetheless, our approach still outperforms both when reconfiguration time is accounted for, because the entire benchmark can be mapped as a single computational kernel.
+Nevertheless, our approach still outperforms both when reconfiguration time is accounted for, because the entire benchmark can be mapped as a single computational kernel.

 In conclusion, our compilation framework outperforms methodologies that rely on hardware reconfiguration units by eliminating the need for reconfiguration during basic block transitions.
-It also surpasses other PC-based control models through CFG reshaping, which enables effective support for modulo scheduling.
+It also surpasses other PC-based control models through CFG reshaping, enabling effective support for modulo scheduling.